OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 </body>
 </html>
 ```
-2️⃣ A dark mode wallpaper image for your smartphone.
+2️⃣ A dark mode wallpaper image for your smartphone

 Skip the busy wallpaper photo that your apps are covering and go for simplicity!
 I created an image that is what I believe to be the largest commonly used resolution for smartphones - 3200 x 1440.
 It should resize perfectly for any smaller resolution as there are no pixels in it - just dark mode black.
 The below image can be downloaded as well.
 Rotate it if you need.

 ![screenshot](Dark%20Mode%20Phone%20Wallpaper.png)